itmLABS/exceptiontrap/README.md

 There is no automatic integration into [Resque](https://github.com/resque/resque) yet.
 Meanwhile you can let Exceptiontrap notifiy you about errors using its `notify` method inside Resque's `on_failure` hook.

-You can also create a module with Exceptiontrap enabled and integrate this.
+You can also create a module with Exceptiontrap enabled and integrate it.

 ```ruby
 module ExceptiontrapJob